corn-mendoza/PCF-DotNet-Workshop/Labs/Lab2.md

  `> git.exe clone https://github.com/corn-pivotal/Workshop-Web-MVC-452`

 2. Open the solution in Visual Studio

 3. Publish the source using a Folder profile

-4. Navigate to the folder where the source ocde was published
+4. Navigate to the folder where the source code was published

 5. Push the source code to your API Endpoint

  `> cf push {yourappname} -b hwc_buildpack -s windows2012R2`